-Feel the history in the air
+🎄Wander through downtown Lebanon and feel the history in the air

 Downtown Lebanon has not let go of its heritage.
 A natural halfway point on trade and travel routes between Cincinnati and Dayton, Lebanon was built up to host, feed, and restore travelers.
 Markers throughout downtown indicate historic buildings and landmarks since the first plats were laid in 1802, and those details help to keep the city’s past ever-present.

 Take the time to walk up and down South Broadway and Main Streets, and read the Lebanon Rotary Club markers, or take a look at the old-school Shell gas station on South and Mechanic Streets.
 If you have more than a few hours in town, consider booking a night or two at the Golden Lamb, and stay in the same room as some very important, historic figures, including Mark Twain, Charles Dickens, John Quincy Adams, or Ronald Reagan.

 🎄Savor some delicious food

 Only feeling a small snack?
 Grab a burger, some mozzarella sticks, or some beloved salted caramel chocolate dipped pretzel ice cream from the Village Ice Cream Parlor, 22 S. Broadway St. Grab a seat by the old-fashioned soda fountain where two films, Harper Valley PTA (1977) and Milk Money (1993) were filmed.

-Lebanon is well-known for its quality antique shopping: From Ambassador's Antiques, 35 E. Main St., to the Broadway Antique Mall, 15-17 S. Broadway St., you can spend hours winding through the rows of vintage dishware, blowing dust off of turntables and Victrola record players, leafing through the Bobbsey Twins books.
+Historic downtown Lebanon is well-known for its quality antique shopping: From Ambassador's Antiques, 23 S. Broadway, to the Broadway Antique Mall, 15-17 S. Broadway St., you can spend hours winding through the rows of vintage dishware, blowing dust off of turntables and Victrola record players and leafing through old copies of the Bobbsey Twins books.

-If you’re not one for antique shopping, shops like Green Country Market, 21 E. Main St., Rose and Remington, 15 E. Main St., and Kay’s Shoppe, 24 S. Broadway, are great spots to find novelty gifts, warm cozy sweaters, jams and jellies, and handmade jewelry.
+If you’re not one for antique shopping, shops like Green Country Market, 21 E. Main St., Rose and Remington, 35 E. Main St., and Kay’s Shoppe, 24 S. Broadway, are great spots to find novelty gifts, warm cozy sweaters, jams and jellies, and handmade jewelry.